• Skip to primary navigation

 WXXI and Al Sigl have been hosting Dialogue on Disability since 2005.
 In 2014, with the support of businessman and philanthropist Tom Golisano and the Golisano Foundation, Move to Include™ was formed.
 This initiative enables WXXI to present and develop programming that promotes inclusion year round.

-This program is presented as part of Dialogue on Disability, a partnership between WXXI and Al Sigl Community of Agencies – in conjunction with the Herman and Margaret Schwartz Community Series.
+Stories featured this week are part of Dialogue on Disability, a partnership between WXXI and Al Sigl Community of Agencies – in conjunction with the Herman and Margaret Schwartz Community Series.
 Dialogue on Disability is supported by the Fred L. Emerson Foundation with additional support from The Golisano Foundation.
-The weeklong initiative runs January 13-19, 2025
+The weeklong initiative runs January 22 through January 28, 2024.

 WXXI and Al Sigl have been hosting Dialogue on Disability since 2005.
 In 2014, with the support of businessman and philanthropist Tom Golisano and the Golisano Foundation, Move to Include™ was formed.
 This initiative enables WXXI to present and develop programming that promotes inclusion year round.